HasiniPrasadika/Neonatal-Baby-Cry-Detection/README.md

 ## 🙏 Acknowledgments

-- DonateACry team for providing the dataset
+- **Google Colab**: For providing free GPU training environment
-- Streamlit team for the amazing framework
+- **Streamlit**: For the amazing web app framework
-- Librosa developers for audio processing capabilities
+- **Librosa**: For comprehensive audio processing capabilities
-- The open-source community for various tools and libraries
+- **Scikit-learn**: For machine learning algorithms and tools
+- **Audio Processing Community**: For research and best practices
+- **Parent Testers**: For feedback and real-world validation

+## 🧪 Testing Your Setup

+### Quick Test
+1. Run the app: `streamlit run app.py`
+2. Upload a sample audio file or record a short clip
+3. Verify that predictions appear with confidence scores
+4. Check that visualizations (waveform, probabilities) display correctly

+### Model Validation
+- The app will show "✅ Model loaded successfully!" if all files are found
+- Feature count should show 58 features in the interface
+- All 5 cry types should appear in probability charts

 ---

 **Built with ❤️ for parents everywhere**

-*Remember: This tool is designed to assist and support parents, but it should never replace professional medical advice or parental intuition.*
+*This tool is designed to assist and support parents in understanding their baby's needs.
+Always trust your parental instincts and consult healthcare professionals when needed.*